 Read also The PAP is lost

 It is clear that Mr Lee is clinging on to past achievements and policies that have long passed their expiry date.
-The problem is compounded by his sticking his head in the sand; he seems to prefer ingratiating himself with the public with Facebook posts of often inconsequential photos of himself (cuddling dolls or eating durian) rather than mobilising the nation to rise to the formidable challenges that our nation faces.
+The problem is compounded by his sticking his head in the sand; he seems to prefer ingratiating himself with the public with Facebook posts of often inconsequential photos of himself (cuddling dolls or eating durian) rather than inspiring and mobilising the nation to rise to the formidable challenges ahead.

 When even his siblings declare: “We have no confidence in PM Lee Hsien Loong and are worried about Singapore's future”, you know Singapore is in a bad place.